 Intratraumatic growth requires mindful, deliberative and intentional coaching towards aspirational goals.
 To imagine that such a thing is possible in the midst of ongoing pain and harm is the very definition of hope.

-Physicians often are reluctant to seek help out of fear...
+Physicians often are reluctant to seek help...

-Physicians are high-achieving and fully committed to the health and lives of their patient’s, and they also are programmed – by years of schooling and intensive, sometimes brutal training – to cope alone with a survivalist mentality.
+Physicians are high-achieving, committed to the health and lives of their patient’s, and programmed – by years of schooling and intensive, sometimes brutal training – to cope alone with a survivalist mentality.

-Rarely do engaged physicians become burned out
+Rarely do engaged physicians burn out